 Two-factor authentication for your core accounts, such as email or financial services, can boost your defences further.
 It requires a second step, such as a text message to a phone or the swipe of a finger, to be used in addition to a password to log on to an account.

-If you are affected by ransomware, or unsure how to protect your business’ IT systems, you can contact Invest Northern Ireland's ICT advisers on Tel 0800 181 4422.
+For advice on protecting your business’ IT systems, contact Invest Northern Ireland's ICT advisers on Tel 0800 181 4422.